lilypond/lilypond/Documentation/user/README.txt

 Info for Documentation
 ----------------------

-%%%%% UPDATING DOCS
-convert-ly -e --from=... --to=... --no-version *.itely

-% to find the current version number, grep "version \"" tutorial.itely

-%  (nobody ever remembers to update this file, so I've stopped
-%  trying to record it here)

 %%%%% BOOKS

 There are three parts to the documentation: the Learning Manual, the Notation Reference, and the Technical Details.

 * Learning Manual: long, chatty, friendly explanations go here.
   This is aimed at users learning something for the first time -- not necessarily just learning lilypond notation, but also things like learning how to deal with projects, tweaking, preparing parts for orchestras, etc.  Less formal language may be used here.

 Users are encouraged to read the complete Learning Manual from start-to-finish.

 * Notation Reference: a (hopefully complete) description of LilyPond input notation.
 Some material from here may be duplicated in the Learning Manual (for teaching).
 The material is presented in an approximate order of increasing difficulty, but the goal is _not_ to provide a step-by-step learning environment.
   For example, all material under "Pitches" should remain in that section, even though microtonal accidentals may seem more advanced than info about clefs or time signatures -- "Pitches" should be a one-stop reference about the pitch portion of notes.
 This section is written in formal technical writing style.

 Users are not expected to read this manual from start to finish.
 However, they should be familiar with the material in the Learning